kevinah95/poc-release-please/README.md

 ## Usage

 To trigger a release, simply push commits to either the `alpha` or `beta` branch.
 The `release-please` action will automatically create a new release based on the commit messages.

+## Configuration

+The `release-please` action is configured in the `.github/workflows/release-please.yml` file.
+You can customize the configuration to suit your needs.